-2.6 Renal Impairment
+2.7 Dosage in Patients with Renal Impairment

 For patients with renal impairment, including those with severe renal impairment who are not managed with hemodialysis, no dose adjustment is required for REYATAZ.
-Treatment-naive patients with end stage renal disease managed with hemodialysis should receive REYATAZ 300 mg with ritonavir 100 mg.
-REYATAZ should not be administered to HIV-treatment-experienced patients with end stage renal disease managed with hemodialysis.
-[See Use in Specific Populations (8.7).]
+Treatment-naive patients with end-stage renal disease managed with hemodialysis should receive REYATAZ 300 mg with ritonavir 100 mg.
+REYATAZ is not recommended in HIV-treatment-experienced patients with end-stage renal disease managed with hemodialysis [see Use in Specific Populations (8.7)].

-2.7 Dosage Adjustments in Patients with Hepatic Impairment
+2.8 Dosage Adjustments in Patients with Hepatic Impairment